 ...but don't bet on them, as most of the time prices for cruises go up as the ships fill up.
 It's nearly always best to book early.
 I take some last minute cruises, but only because they're good deals, and I live in South Florida, so for Caribbean sailings, I don't have to worry about last minute airfare.
 My wife and I also don't have much trouble getting time off at the last minute.
 If there is a cruise we know we want to take on a specific date, rest assured we're booking as soon as that decision is made - not waiting and hoping for a price drop.

 When prices do drop, don't expect the cruise line to call you up and let you know.
 There are sites that can help track price changes for you, but they don't generally track exact categories, could have out of date information, and they may not account for certain types of rates (such as discounts for residents of a given state).
 If you don't want to take on this task yourself, use a good travel agent.
 We'll have posts coming up soon on how to select a good agent, but price drop scenarios are actually one good measure of the kind of service an agent can provide to you.
 Ask a prospective travel agent if they'll keep track of prices for you.
 Is that an included service or something they charge a fee for?
 What success have they had in getting adjustments when prices have dropped?
 A good travel agent can provide a lot of value in many ways.

-For over a decade we've trusted the same agency without cruise planning.
+For over a decade we've trusted the same folks to make our vacations better.
 Get a quote from them and you'll be helping the site and potentially beginning a great relationship with a new travel partner.